Terrell Davis

 Terrell Lamar Davis (born October 28, 1972) is an American former professional football player who was a running back for the Denver Broncos of the National Football League (NFL) from 1995 to 2001.
-He is the Broncos all-time leading rusher and still holds the record for most postseason single-season touchdowns (eight), which he achieved in 1997.
-He is also credited with starting the “Mile High Salute”, a celebratory tradition among Denver Broncos players after scoring a touchdown.
+He is the Broncos all-time leading rusher and still holds the record for most touchdowns in a single postseason (eight), which he achieved in 1997.
+He is also credited with starting the "Mile High Salute", a celebratory tradition among Denver Broncos players after scoring a touchdown.
 Davis was elected into the Pro Football Hall of Fame in 2017.
-Despite his short seven year tenure (with four full seasons), Davis is often regarded as one of the greatest running backs of all time.
+Despite his short seven-year tenure (with four full seasons), Davis is often regarded as one of the greatest running backs of all time.

-Davis was drafted by the Broncos in the sixth round (196th pick overall) of the 1995 NFL Draft.
+Davis was selected by the Broncos in the sixth round (196th pick overall) of the 1995 NFL draft.
 He is the Denver Broncos' all-time leading rusher, with 7,607 rushing yards.
-Davis still holds the NFL record for most rushing touchdowns in a single postseason, scoring eight in the 1997 playoffs, which resulted in him winning the Super Bowl MVP award.
+Davis still holds the NFL record for most rushing touchdowns in a single postseason, scoring eight in the 1997 playoffs, culminating in him winning the Super Bowl MVP award.
+In 1998, he became only the fourth NFL player to rush for over 2,000 yards in a season.
 As a player, he was given the nickname "T. D." by players, fans and the media; this denoted both the initials of his first and last name as well as being an abbreviation for touchdown.

 Early life

 Davis was born to nurse Kateree Davis, a mother of eight children, and father Joe Davis.
-His father was an alcoholic and drug addict who abused his children and animals, including firing guns at Terrell and his brothers.
-He died when Terrell was 14 years old.
+His father died when Terrell was 14 years old.

 In his senior year at Lincoln High School, the coaches gave him a chance at fullback, in a three-back formation.
-He was given playing time in other positions, including kicker, and helped lead his team to a 12-2 record.
+He was given playing time in other positions, including kicker, and helped lead his team to a 12–2 record.
 Davis set the Lincoln Prep record in the discus throw as a member of the track team.
 After graduation, Davis went on to play baseball at Long Beach State University.
 His brother Reggie Webb was a tailback there before him, and he persuaded the school to grant Davis a scholarship.